Small Group · Starting Summer 2026

 Is this right for me?

-i work with people of all genders: queer couples, solo people considering solo parenthood, people in relationships where partners disagree — anyone sitting in this particular uncertainty.
+i work with people of all genders: queer couples, solo people considering solo parenthood, people in relationships where partners disagree. anyone sitting in this uncertainty is welcome.

 this is for you if…